Updated April, 2019

 Clamshell & Blister Packaging

-Blisters are similar but they are only one side of formed plastic that is then glued around your product to a color printed card.
+Custom Blisters are similar but they are only one side of formed plastic that is then heat sealed around your product to a color printed card.
 (Here's a new blog post recently added that will give you more info on Blister Packaging.)

-Both of these version require a sizable quantity (10,000 or more) to offer you competitive per-piece pricing.
-(Recent editor's note: There are manufacturers that can create and blister packages starting at a quantity of 6,250.
-See this blister packaging article for more info.)
+Both clamshells and blister packages require a sizable order (10,000 or more) to offer you competitive per-piece pricing.
+(Recent editor's note: See this blister packaging article for more info.)

 One alternative for smaller quantities, may be stock clamshells.
-These are available in many sizes and by the case.
+These are available in many sizes and sold by the case.
 While most won't likely fit your product exactly, a custom paper insert can be created to hold your product in place.
 This makes for a great presentation at reasonable costs.
+Our package solutions where we used stock clamshells look like the clamshells were designed to hold the product.

 Stand Up Pouches Packaging